Puss in Boots (1961 film)

-El gato con botas (Puss in Boots, in English) is a 1961 Eastmancolor live-action Mexican fantasy film.
-Based on Charles Perrault's Puss in Boots, it was scripted, produced and directed by Roberto Rodriguez, and, starring Santanon in the title role, the film was made by Peliculas Rodriguez, S.A. at the Churubusco-Azteca film studios.
+El gato con botas (English: Puss in Boots) is a 1961 Eastmancolor live-action Mexican fantasy film.
+Based on Charles Perrault's Puss in Boots, it was scripted, produced and directed by Roberto Rodriguez and Manuel San Fernando and starred Santanon in the title role.
+The film was made by Peliculas Rodriguez, S.A. at the Estudios Churubusco film studios.

 Plot

-A king is forced to give his daughter to an ogre.
-However, a fairy gives a peasant boy a pair of boots.
+A king is forced to give his daughter to an ogre, but a fairy gives a peasant boy a pair of boots.
 The boy puts them on his cat, which becomes human-sized and leads the boy to fight the ogre.